 I’ve been helped by a lot of books in my lifetime.
-The Bible has helped me more than any other book – by several orders of magnitude.
+The Bible has helped me more than any other book – by a mile.

 Here is what the Bible claims it will do for you: